grip-on-software/data-gathering/README.md

     main landing UI page can be found.
 - history (used by `history_to_json.py`): Quality dashboard metrics history dump locations.
-The settings in this section may be customized per-project by suffixing the option name with a period and the JIRA key of the custom project.
+The settings in this section may be customized per-project by suffixing the option name with a period and the Jira project key.
   - `url` (`$HISTORY_URL`): The HTTP(S) URL from which the history dump can be accessed, excluding the filename itself.
 For GitLab repositories, provide the repository URL containing the dump in the root directory or